White Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox versus Washington Nationals game on Monday at 7:05 PM ET will feature a pair of hot hitters in Yoan Moncada and Lane Thomas.
+Dominic Smith and the Washington Nationals will square off against the Chicago White Sox and Andrew Vaughn on Tuesday at 7:05 PM ET, at Nationals Park.

-The favored White Sox have -120 moneyline odds to win against the underdog Nationals, who are listed at +100.
-A 9-run total has been set in this game.
+The favored Nationals have -115 moneyline odds against the underdog White Sox, who are listed at -105.
+A 9.5-run total is set for the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.